What Are the Risk Factors for Metastatic Breast Cancer?by Judi Ebbert, PhD, MPH, RN Health Writer

 Regular surveillance is critically important for people with metastatic and nonmetastatic breast cancer, and screening mammograms are important for older people never diagnosed with breast cancer.

 What is ‘triple negative’ breast cancer?

 Three common receptors “feed,” or fuel, most breast cancers: estrogen receptor (ER), progesterone receptor (PR) and human epidermal growth factor receptor 2 (HER2).
-A receptor is the site where specific protein molecules sit on the surface of cells, binding with molecules such as hormones, antigens, or antibodies.
+A receptor is the site where specific protein molecules sit on the surface or inside of cells, binding with molecules such as hormones, antigens, or antibodies.

 Most of the successful treatments for breast cancer target one or more of the three common receptors (ER, PR, HER2).
 If a tumor lacks all three receptors, it is classified as triple negative breast cancer (TNBC).
 Between 15 percent and 20 percent of breast cancers in the U.S. are triple negative.
 TNBC occurs more frequently in younger women, black women, and women who are positive for the BRCA1 gene mutation.
 TNBC tends to grow and spread faster than other breast cancers.

 Research focused on TNBC treatments is a national clinical research priority.
 In fact, clinical research seeking newer treatments for metastatic breast cancer is a priority at major cancer centers as well as commercial pharmaceutical companies nationally and beyond.